I’m interested in a range of philosophical topics, but the heart of my interest is ethics, and especially Kantian ethics.

 Reason, Emotion, and Consequence: Moral Psychology and Kantian Ideals

-My first project is to look to Kant’s discussions of moral ideals (the virtuous person, the ethical community, the highest good, and friendship) to argue that his framing of these concepts as ideals is an underutilized resource for Kantians.
+My first project was to look to Kant’s discussions of moral ideals (the virtuous person, the ethical community, the highest good, and friendship) to argue that his framing of these concepts as ideals is an underutilized resource for Kantians.
 I argue that Kantian ideals help Kantians respond to criticisms that Kantian ethics is inadequate to capture important features of our moral psychology (especially consequence and emotion).

 My “The Kingdom of Ends as Ideal” was published in Human Dignity and the Kingdom of Ends (Routledge 2021), edited by Jan-Willem van der Rijt and Adam Cureton.